zeam-vm/pelemay_sample/README.md

 ## Logistic_map

-If you know benchmarks, run the `mix bench`
+If you get benchmarks, run the `mix bench`.